ShiftNrg/ShiftNrg-Community-Info/README.md

 General Contact - contact@shiftnrg.com

 ## This is a collection of project info, community tools and related material.

-To get your contributions added or updated please submit an issue or contact me via Telegram or at pnwdrew@shiftnrg,com.
+To get your contributions added or updated please submit an issue, or contact me via Telegram or Discord.

 [Code of Conduct](https://github.com/PNWDrew/ShiftNrg-Community-Info/blob/main/Code%20of%20Conduct.MD)